FormatterKit/FormatterKit/README.md

 Assuming you've provided localized strings for "You came in %@ place!", the output would be:

 - English: "You came in 2nd place!"
-- French: "Vous êtes venu à la 2eme place!"
+- French: "Vous êtes arrivé à la 2e place !"
 - Spanish: "Usted llegó en 2.o lugar!"

 ## TTTTimeIntervalFormatter